-The naturalness of the area can be disrupted by the combined and amplified effects of exploration activities - in the form of noise, dust, movements of heavy machinery, landscape scars and visual obtrusions.
+The naturalness of the area can be disrupted by the addition of exploration activities and its impacts - in the form of noise, dust, movements of heavy machinery, landscape scars and visual obtrusions.
 This may alter and affect the lifestyle of receptors, although the exploration activities are short-term and reversible.